sgchun/nps/README.md

    # Check the results of last step
    ./nps_check.sh last testdata/Test1/npsdat/ 0 20 40 60
    ```
    This will store per-SNP re-weighted effect sizes in files of testdata/Test1/npsdat/Test1.train.adjbetahat.chrom*N*.txt and testdata/Test1/npsdat/Test1.train.win_*shift*.adjbetahat.chrom*N*.txt.
-The order of re-weighted effect sizes in these files are the same as in the summary statistics (testdata/Test1/npsdat/harmonized.summstats.txt).
+The order of re-weighted effect sizes in these files are the same as the order of SNPs in the summary statistics file (testdata/Test1/npsdat/harmonized.summstats.txt).

 7. **Validate the accuracy of prediction model in a validation cohort.** Last, polygenic risk scores will be calculated for each chromosome and for each individual in the validation cohort using `sge/nps_score.job` as follows:
    ```bash